Vaijyant/100DaysOfMLCode/README.md

 Python, Machine Learning

 ### About
-Siraj Raval's 100 Days of Machine Learning Code
+This project is inspired by Siraj Raval's 100 Days of ML Code.
+In this Project I aim to create 100 projects in ML.

+P. S. I am really not sure how this is going to work. :P